goto-satoru/edb-pgai-chatbot-discord/README.md

 ## 📝 Notes

 - The bot ignores its own messages and other bots to prevent loops
-- All configuration is done via the `.env` file (will saved as K8s secret)
+- All configuration is done via the `.env` file (will be saved as K8s secret)
 - For production, keep your bot token and API keys secure
+- tested with Hybrid Manager 2025.11

 ---